 Having previously played cornet with North East Hants Area Schools Band (NEHASB) and the Hampshire County Youth Band, Chris originally joined Friary on baritone in 2004 for a year before leaving to study music at Cardiff University.
-Whilst in Wales Chris was tutored by David Childs and played with the BTM Band and Cory Band enjoying contest successes at Brass in Concert, British Open, European Championships and World Championships.
-Following a move back to the South of England Chris returned to Friary on solo euphonium in July 2010.
+Whilst in Wales Chris was tutored by David Childs and played with the BTM Band and Cory Band on baritone enjoying contest successes at Brass in Concert, British Open, European Championships and World Championships.
+Following a move back to the South of England Chris returned to Friary on solo euphonium in 2010.

 Alex started playing tenor horn at the age of 6 and played with Brighton Silver Band for over 10 years, playing everything from cornet to Eb bass before figuring out she did the least damage on baritone.
 She then spent 4 years with City of Birmingham Band whilst studying at Aston University.